-We touched down in the capital and I calculated I had exactly one hour to get my visa, pass through immigration, and then sprint the one mile to the domestic terminal.
+We touched down in the capital and I calculated I had exactly 50 minutes to get my visa, pass through immigration, and then sprint the one mile to the domestic terminal.

-Unfortunately, I must have looked asleep when cabin staff had handed out visa application forms, so was essentially at the back of the visa queue once I made it off the plane.
+Unfortunately, I must have looked asleep (I’m never asleep!) when cabin staff had handed out visa application forms, so I was essentially at the back of the visa queue once I made it off the plane.
 As passenger after passenger handed in their completed pieces of paper, I ran to the fresh stack on a table and prayed I’d remembered to pack a pen.

 Reports I’d read online had described a wait of up to two hours to get their visa approved, as officials relaxed in their office and took regular breaks, so when I handed over my form with 50 pristine U.S. dollars, I felt my stomach start to sink.